SRgames008/SRgames008/README.md

 - 👋 Hi, I’m @SRgames008
 - 👀 I’m interested in dogs, martial arts, books, and coding!
-- 🌱 I’m currently learning javascript, html, and css on FreeCodeCamp!
+- 🌱 I’m currently learning javascript, html, and css on FreeCodeCamp and following tutorials on tynker!
 - 💞️ I’m looking to collaborate on clicker games!
 - 📫 How to reach me: Fork one of my projects and write whatever you want to tell me in the description.